 InternetReputation.com is a solid solution.
 They offer reputation management solutions for personal branding through services like online PR, content removal, mugshot removal, reputation monitoring, and more.
 If you, an employee, or a stakeholder has a negative reputation that’s hurting the company, you can use InternetReputation.com to repair the damage.

-Improving your company’s reputation can feel like a daunting task.
+Improving your company’s reputation may feel like an uphill battle.
 But these quick wins will help you build momentum and start trending in the right direction.

 Pro Tip #1 — Claim All of Your Business Profiles

-This gives you the opportunity to add photos, update your contact information, add a link to your website, share announcements, post your store hours, and more—ultimately giving you more control over business information and its accuracy.
+Once you’ve claimed your profiles, you’ll have the option to add photos, update contact information, and add a link to your website.
+You’ll even be able to share announcements, make real-time changes to your store hours, and so much more.
+All of this gives you more control of your brand’s information and accuracy.

-WebiMax can help you find all of your unclaimed profiles and leverage them to improve your reputation.
+WebiMax can help you identify all of your unclaimed profiles so you can leverage them to improve your online reputation.

 Pro Tip #2 — Respond to Customer Reviews

 You must make an effort to respond to customer reviews quickly and effectively.
-This is especially true for negative reviews.
+This is especially important when you’re responding to negative reviews.

 This is another really quick win that you should take less than five minutes per review.
 Here are some best practices to keep in mind when you’re going through this process:

 - Respond within 24 hours